batoolfatima2135/google-batool/README.md

 * 🧠  I'm learning Next.js
 * 🤝  Currently seeking new opportunities

 <p>My expertise includes designing responsive and visually appealing user interfaces and connecting them with efficient backends, optimizing database and website performance.
-I'm a strong advocate for collaboration, teamwork, and constant learning. </p>
+I'm a strong advocate for collaboration, teamwork, and constant learning.
+This is my portfolio with little different approach </p>

 <p>I thrive in collaborative team environments, bringing dedication, leadership qualities, rapid learning, and a passion for challenges to the table.
 Challenges, though initially frustrating, serve as invaluable teachers in the long run. 🚀